-We note that the LCRS based risk assessment documentation was formally re-adopted by Council in 2020-21 financial year and will again be adopted for this financial year.
+We note that the LCRS based risk assessment documentation was formally re-adopted by Council in 2021-22 financial year.

-We have also examined the Council's insurance policy schedule for 2021-22, with cover again provided by Zurich Municipal, noting that Fidelity Guarantee cover is in place at £2 million, Public Liability at £15 million & Employer's Liability at £10 million.
+We have also examined the Council's insurance policy schedule for 2021-22, with cover again provided by Zurich Municipal, noting that Fidelity Guarantee cover is in place at £5 million (previously £2million), Public Liability at £15 million & Employer's Liability at £10 million.